 Snowshoes get along well with children, cats, and dogs, so homing them in large families or multi-pet homes should be a breeze.
 In fact, fellow furry friends are encouraged due to the snowshoe's low tolerance for being alone.

 Whether you have dogs or cats for your snowshoe to play with, early and proper socialization will be a game changer.

 "[When] introducing a kitten to other pets, if we're not aware of how those other animals are going to interact, we'll want to control the environment as much as we possibly can," says Carol Margolis, DVM, DACT, of the Gold Coast Center for Veterinary Care on Long Island, NY.
 "Being home 24/7 for the first week is a great idea, so you can be home to interrupt any behaviors that you want to stop.
 Patience is going to be the name of the game."

-The short-haired, single coat of your snowshoe is going to be very easy to maintain.
-They are low-shedders, which makes them good options for people with allergies, and a brushing once a week should be all it takes to keep these little guys shiny, happy, and looking great.
+The short-haired, single coat of your snowshoe is going to be very easy to maintain, Bonk says.
+A brushing once a week should be all it takes to keep these cats shiny, happy, and looking great.

 Looking to develop a color-pointed cat with white feet, Hinds-Daugherty bred those cats to an American shorthair, then those cats back to a Siamese.
 With some effort, the desired effect was indeed produced.

 Yet, snowshoes remained a rare, difficult breed to reproduce, because all of their primary breed traits rely on recessive genes.
 Getting cats to produce the coloration and patterns most desired is still a bit of a "luck of the draw" situation, and even today no two snowshoe cats look exactly alike.